arvidn/libtorrent/docs/manual.rst

 is still downloading!
 The recommended practice is to first pause the torrent, then generate the fast resume data, and then close it down.

+It is still a good idea to save resume data periodically during download as well as when closing down.
+In full allocation mode the reume data is never invalidated by subsequent writes to the files, since pieces won't move around.

 status()
 --------